FairpoolDEX/contracts/Market-Crash-Protection.md

 Market Crash Protection **[keeps your profits](#how-to-save-money)** safe from dumps.

 Market Crash Protection is a much-needed "Stop-Loss for DeFi".
-It is truly decentralized - you fully control your funds all the time.
-Instead of being triggered automatically, it gives you the right to sell a specific token at a guaranteed price before the expiration date.
-You make the final decision (sell / hold), and you have full control over your capital all the time.
+It is a smart contract that gives you the right to sell a specific token at a guaranteed price before the expiration date.
+You make the final decision (sell / hold), and you fully control your funds all the time.

 > **Market Crash Protection...**
 >